If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • hangover-type symptoms.

-Huffing, like any drug use, involves a complex range of factors and issues and some of the signs te tamaiti or rangatahi may be huffing could be due to other life events.
-To understand and address these we talk with te tamaiti or rangatahi, their parents, caregivers, whānau or family and other professionals such as their teacher or school principal.
+Huffing, like any drug use, involves a complex range of factors and issues and some tamariki and rangatahi may be huffing due to other life events.
+We work with te tamaiti or rangatahi, their parents, caregivers, whānau or family and others (such as their teacher or school principal) to build understanding about the huffing behaviour and related issues.

-Help te tamaiti understand the effects of substance abuse
+Help te tamaiti or rangatahi understand the effects of substance abuse

 Many tamariki and rangatahi don’t know about the effects of substance abuse and the risks they are taking.
 We can help them to understand by talking them through information about substance abuse.
 There are many resources and services available to help.
 Consider whether te tamaiti or rangatahi could be supported by engaging (where available) with a specialist youth health service or by services available within their school.